 - What is the inspiration for your creativity?

 Work on enhancing your artistic skills if you feel your artwork is not ready to be displayed in a gallery.

 Try to sell your art online to see if there are potential buyers who have a passion for what you create.
 When you have built a loyal following, it will be an excellent time to build a relationship with a gallery owner.

 Build Name Recognition At Local Events Where Art Galleries Attend

 If you want your work accepted into galleries looking for new artists, you’ll need to be active in the art world and let art galleries seeking new artists know about yourself.

 Become Patron of Your Art Gallery of Choice

 Connect with other artists and be encouraging of their work.
-Some art galleries seeking new artists do not publish calls for artist submissions, and the only way in is through a recommendation.
+Some art galleries seeking new artists do not publish calls for artist submissions; the only way is through a recommendation.
 This can come as a surprise from a colleague who admires your work, but it’s preferable to be proactive when networking with your fellow artists.
 Take the time to develop connections so you can be in the right place at the right time when an opportunity does arise.

 Being active in the art community can help artists when it comes to selling art.
 When artists are active, they make connections with other artists, curators, and gallery directors.
 These connections can help when submitting their work to a gallery.
-The artist’s name recognition will also increase when they participate in art events.
+The artist’s name recognition will also increase when participating in art events.

-Do not show up to a gallery unannounced, and expect them to have time to speak with you.
+Do not show up to a gallery unannounced and expect them to have time to speak with you.
 Most gallerists are juggling many balls at once and appreciate when artists take the initiative to introduce themselves via email or social media platforms.